ascend4/ascend4/HYBRID.md

    one state are simultaneously enabled
 5. widen direct-guard lowering from simple comparisons to richer mixed continuous/logical expressions where worthwhile
+6. refine the current hybrid trace into clearer user-facing event diagnostics

 After that:

-6. revisit surface syntax for richer discrete reassignment if it becomes clearly worthwhile beyond current widened `REINIT(...)`
+7. revisit surface syntax for richer discrete reassignment if it becomes clearly worthwhile beyond current widened `REINIT(...)`
-7. refine event/logical syntax so explicit condition/logrel declarations and
+8. refine event/logical syntax so explicit condition/logrel declarations and
    selector transitions work together naturally rather than competing